Bringing music and comedy to the Northwoods since 1992

 The Woodtick Theater personifies the spirit of music and comedy of the popular public radio show, Prairie Home Companion.
 And though it may not look like Nashville's Grand Old Opry, the talent of its performers seems to leave audiences just as satisfied.

 Cindy and Mike Chase purchased the Woodtick Theater in 1999 from the original owner, Frank Haas.
-Mike, an affable man with a friendly grin and a ponytail, is producer-director.
+Mike, an affable man with a friendly grin, is producer-director.
 He selects half a dozen songs and lets the Woodtick Band add their own songs to fill out the act.
 Cindy handles the business end.
 She also researches songs all year long, trying to discover what is popular each season.

 The theater itself is a labor of love.
 Privately owned, it depends on ticket sales to stay open.
 There are no grants involved, and much of the profit goes back into the theater.
 Music and entertainment are very important to them, Mike and Cindy agree.
 They are fulfilling their dreams through the Woodtick Theater.
 "Akeley is this little diamond-in-the-rough where we can do it," Mike says.